Our Science

 Alzheimer's Disease Research

 With collaborators at the New York University School of Medicine, we are exploring the use of an adjuvant to induce a targeted immune response without producing excessive and sustained inflammation aimed at eliminating beta amyloid plaques from the brains of aged squirrel monkeys.
-Cerebral amyloid angiopathy (CAA) is one of the morphologic changes seen in the brains of Alzheimer’s disease (AD) patients that has been associated with dementia and intracranial hemorrhage.
-A protein, beta amyloid, when deposited in and around the vessels in the brain, disrupts normal blood flow, particularly when associated with small blood vessels, capillaries.
+Cerebral amyloid angiopathy (CAA) is one of the morphologic changes seen in the brains of Alzheimer’s disease patients that has been associated with dementia and intracranial hemorrhage.
+A protein, called beta amyloid, when deposited in and around the vessels in the brain, disrupts normal blood flow, particularly when associated with small blood vessels, capillaries.
 Squirrel monkeys naturally develop these amyloid plaques and can serve as a model for exploring therapies.
 Using a combination of memory tests and MRI scans, we hope to show effectiveness and safety of this novel immunomodulatory therapeutic approach.

 HIV Research